rlee32/lbmpp_old/README.md

 A C++ LBM code.

 Focus is on incompressible, isothermal high-Re flows.
-The goal is to simulate multi-element airfoils.
+The ultimate goal is to simulate multi-element airfoils.

 ## Assumptions